Part One – Discoveries:

 - Fossil fuels are irreversibly altering the thin layer of gas encompassing the earth.
 These added gases are causing climate change and several malfunctions.

 The chart has seven letters (GOS-3P RE) in the upper right corner.
 I developed it to describe a process for defining big problems like the three listed above.
-I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and share or join with others on a similar path.
+I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and shared or joined with others on a similar path.
 Before this process can begin operationally, the issue must be continuously well defined and researched.
 In writing a GOS-3P RE, the “future perfect tense” as a verb form of communication is best.

 - Establish goals that address the problem(s) as defined.